Top tips for planning weekend trips

 - Check if they have public transport network apps or use navigation apps like Google Maps or CityMapper

 With private transport like taxis, don’t assume that Uber and other popular ride-sharing apps are available at your destination.
-It is wise to know what types of private transport are available, how you can book it and what you can roughly expect to pay per kilometer.
+It is wise to know what types of private transport are available, how you can book it and what you can roughly expect to pay per km.

 For car/scooter hire, do some research on the hidden costs associated with having your own transportation like parking fees and fuel prices.